Floke15/ComplexCalc/Readme.md

 8. Now select the following within the newest QT version (at time of writing 6.4.0):
     * gcc 64-bit
     * WebAssembly
+9. Under "Additional Libraries" select:
+    * Qt 3D
-9. Under "Developer and Designer Tools" select:
+10. Under "Developer and Designer Tools" select:
     * Qt Design Studio 3.7.0
     * CMake
     * Ninja
-10. Click next and agree to the license
+11. Click next and agree to the license
-11. Finish the Installation
+12. Finish the Installation
-12. QT Creator can be started by executing "<Qt-install-Dir>/Tools/QtCreator/bin/qtcreator.sh"
+13. QT Creator can be started by executing "<Qt-install-Dir>/Tools/QtCreator/bin/qtcreator.sh"

 WebAssembly (Linux):